-While early reconstruction methods such as in CS MRI used sparsity in known transform domains such as wavelets [15], total variation domain, contourlets [20], etc., later works proposed partially data-adaptive sparsity models by incorporating directional information of patches or block matching, etc., during reconstruction.
+Although early reconstruction methods such as in CS MRI used sparsity in known transform domains such as wavelets [15], TV domain, contourlets [20], etc., later works proposed partially data-adaptive sparsity models by incorporating directional information of patches or block matching, etc., during reconstruction.

-A patch-based directional wavelets (PBDW) scheme was proposed for MRI in [101], wherein the regularizer was based on analysis sparsity and was the sum of the $\ell_1$ norms of each optimally (adaptively) rearranged and transformed (by fixed 1D Haar wavelets) image patch.
+A patch-based directional wavelet (PBDW) scheme was proposed for MRI in [101], wherein the regularizer was based on analysis sparsity and was the sum of the l_1 -norms of each optimally (adaptively) rearranged and transformed (by fixed 1-D Haar wavelets) image patch.
 The patch rearrangement or permutation involved rearranging pixels parallel to a certain geometric direction, approximating patch rotation.
-The best permutation for each patch from among a set of pre-defined permutations was pre-computed based on initial reconstructions to minimize the residual between the transformed permuted patch and its thresholded version.
-An improved reconstruction method was proposed in [102], where the optimal permutations were computed for patches extracted from the subbands in the 2D Wavelet domain (a shift-invariant discrete wavelet transform is used) of the image.
+The best permutation for each patch from among a set of predefined permutations was precomputed based on initial reconstructions to minimize the residual between the transformed permuted patch and its thresholded version.
+An improved reconstruction method was proposed in [102], where the optimal permutations were computed for patches extracted from the subbands in the 2-D wavelet domain (a shift-invariant discrete wavelet transform is used) of the image.
 A recent work [103] proposed a different effective modification of the PBDW scheme, wherein a unitary matrix is adapted to sparsify the patches grouped with a common (optimal) permutation.
-In this case, the analysis sparsity penalty during reconstruction used the $\ell_1$ norms of patches transformed by the adapted unitary matrices (one per group of patches).
+In this case, the analysis sparsity penalty during reconstruction used the l_1 -norms of patches transformed by the adapted unitary matrices (one per group of patches).

-A different fast and effective method (patch-based nonlocal operator or PANO) was proposed in [104], wherein for each patch, a small group of patches most similar to it was preestimated (called block matching), and the regularizer during reconstruction penalized the sparsity of the groups of patches in a known transform domain.
+A different fast and effective method [patch-based nonlocal operator (PANO)] was proposed in [104], wherein for each patch, a small group of patches most similar to it was preestimated (called block matching), and the regularizer during reconstruction penalized the sparsity of the groups of patches in a known transform domain.
 Another reconstruction scheme based on adaptive clustering of patches was applied to MRI in [105].
 All these aforementioned methods are also quite related to the recent transform learning-based methods described in Section V-C, where the sparsifying operators are fully adapted in an optimization framework.